 Here is our vegan meal planner:

 It’s full of all our favourite foods and meals, though Ben isn’t really keen on chilli!
 I love chilli and the rich tomato flavours mixed with all sorts of beans.
 Delicious.
-All the meals are vegan friendly, though Ben and the children may have eggs from our garden chickens with the cooked breakfast.
+All the meals are vegan friendly.
 Our planner also takes into consideration gym nights on Tuesday and Thursday.
 We use a gym with a kids club, but the children are in two different age brackets for the kids’ sessions so we can only book them in between 5pm and 6pm.
 This is slightly annoying as we usually have dinner at 5pm.
 These are therefore our ‘easy’ food nights, the nights where we make a meal that is super quick or that can be left to cook whilst we are out (jacket potato).

 Friday is also normally our treat night and we have chippy chips!
-The kids and Ben may have a piece of fish or two as well.
-I have chippy chips and cook my own beans at home and then cover in apple cider vinegar.
+I cook my own beans at home and then cover in apple cider vinegar.
 I’m drooling just thinking about it!
 It’s my favourite naughty meal!
 If we don’t have chippy chips then I still love a takeaway style meal on a Friday night, there’s just something about a Friday that makes me feel like treating myself.
 If not chips, then a homemade vegetable curry with coconut milk or cream and Free & Easy curry pastes which are free from pretty much everything and vegan friendly (and mild too so great for the kids), served with wholegrain rice.
 Ben makes a great curry!

 The rest of the meals are plant based and filled with vegetables or salad.
 We only use wholegrain rice, pasta and breads.
-Our home is also refined sugar free (aside from Ben’s mayonnaise).
+Our home is also refined sugar free as much as possible.
 The flatbreads are brilliant.
 They contain only five ingredients and are by a brand called Crosta and Mollica.
 They have been one of my best finds!
 We either make flatbread pizzas with Violife vegan cheese (made from coconut oil) or we put a generous layer of tomato puree and loads of steamed veg on top.
 Another favourite is to top with salad, vegan Gosh balls and houmous.
 A drizzle of apple cider vinegar on all three of these options and you’ve got one of my favourite vegan meals.